paulaarrr/paulaarrr/README.md

-✨ Invest in great founders and build new ventures in Southeast Asia. ✨
+✨ Invest in daring founders and build new ventures in Southeast Asia. ✨

 <!---
 paulaarrr/paulaarrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.